-The YCCE estimate for nighttime catch efficiency was 1.18% and for the daytime was 0.88%.
-The ACCE estimate for nighttime catch efficiency was 1.34% and for
+The YCCE estimate for nighttime catch efficiency was 0.48% and for the daytime was 0.88%.
+The ACCE estimate for nighttime catch efficiency was 0.972% and for the daytime was 0.832% (overall ACCE was 0.907%).

 Both methods use the interpolated trap catch per day data (summarized in Figure 13) to extrapolate catch data based on constant catch efficiencies but stratified by sampling time (i.e., night vs. day).